 In 2014-15 we changed the assignment so that seniors submit a literature review in advance of submitting their final senior paper.
-The literature review is evaluated using the first three criteria in the rubric and students are asked to self-assess as well.
-The final paper is evaluated using all elements 1,2,4 and 5 of the information literacy and students also do a self-assessment with the rubric before turning in their final paper.
+This has helped students to consider their choice of references.
+The paper rubric (attached) has IL components and the students are asked to do a self-assessment with the rubric before turning in their final paper.